-Then I turned the page and got the first surprise of the collection: prose.
+Then I turned the page of Erato and got the first surprise of the collection: prose.
 Not just prose, but autobiography — a slice of life, an email from the university appearing in Rees-Jones’s account.
 Prompting stray thoughts, more autobiographical nuggets, in separate, almost freestanding blocks of text, reminiscent of Jenny Offill’s Dept. of Speculation, though that book was presented as a novel.

 Excellent.
 Surer ground.
 Only the poem is struck through in its entirety.
 Still legible, but crossed out, discarded, and, paradoxically, collected.

-At the risk of being that same bad reader, I resolve this poem is a deliberate farewell to an earlier style, abandoning the lyric uttered from behind the Yeatsian mask of figures from history or myth; the desertion of the circus animals.
-The poems of the rest of the collection speak entirely in the lyric ‘I’ of the poet herself, which fits neatly with the title, Erato, the lyric muse, combined by wordplay with errata, another concern of the collection, with its strikethroughs and redactions.
+At the risk of being that same bad reader, I resolve this poem in Erato as a deliberate farewell to an earlier style, abandoning the lyric uttered from behind the Yeatsian mask of figures from history or myth; the desertion of the circus animals.
+The poems of the rest of the Erato collection speak entirely in the lyric ‘I’ of the poet herself, which fits neatly with the title, Erato, the lyric muse, combined by wordplay with errata, another concern of the collection, with its strikethroughs and redactions.